 - Get enough massages and baths to relax and be calm.

 - Try to sleep on one side so that your blood flow is not obstructed.

 - Keep yourself hydrated by drinking ample water.

-- Don’t be afraid of asking your doctor any questions regarding your baby’s health or your own health.
+- Don’t be afraid to ask your doctor any questions regarding your baby’s health or your own health.

-- Do not overdo with exercises as it may leave you fatigued.
+- Do not overdo exercises as it may leave you fatigued.

 Purchase a nice pillow that supports your head properly while you sleep on your side.
 You may want to buy an additional pillow to keep in between your legs to be able to sleep well as your pregnancy progresses.
 You may go shopping for yourself if you need comfortable clothes; it is a good time to buy some nice sleeping gowns.
 It is also a good time to start researching and shopping for your baby too.

 1. Can I Feel Twins Movement at 18 Weeks?